tommyyau/alexandre-parma/README.md

 ALGOLIA_ADMIN_API_KEY=<<value

 ````
-Note: For creating a new index in your algolia account, replace the above these three values in GitHub Secrets (for CI/CD) and .env file (for local).
+Note: For creating a new index in your algolia account, replace the above these three values in GitHub Secrets (for CI/CD) and .env file (for local, please append app_local for local secrets).
 Also, algolia plugin for gatsby works while doing the build so make sure to run build once if you want to create a fresh index in your account.
 # Installation

 1. run `yarn` from repo root